 No need to overcomplicate the matter, a chatbot is an artificial intelligence or a computer program which interacts with a user through the form of text or audio.
 The technology is still in its beginning phase, however, it has exceeded all expectations.
 For example, let’s say you are looking for a new charger for your digital camera.
 You could visit a website, scroll through 10 to 20 pages, fill out your shipping and payment information, etc. However, if you had a bot, you could simply tell it, “Order me a new charger for my Nikon D3500.”
 The bot will then guide you through the options and the place your order.
 Behind the scenes, the bot is guiding you through a number of relative questions in order to collect crucial information to understand you.

-Ultimately bots help consumers find solutions no matter what app they are using, whether it’s Facebook Messenger, WhatsApp, WeChat or Viber.
+Ultimately bots help consumers find solutions no matter what messaging apps they are using, whether it’s Facebook Messenger, WhatsApp, WeChat or Viber.
 They are a result of a shift in consumer behaviour.
 For instance, a consumer may be conducting research on a product they wish to buy, they want this information as quickly as possible and they are increasingly turning to voice search technology.
-Inboxes contain more and more spam, which means consumers are switching to social media and are following their preferred brands.
+Inboxes contain more and more spam, which means consumers are switching to social network and are following their preferred brands.
 Nowadays consumers have the power to opt-out, block and unfollow whatever brand they have an issue with.
 However, if you are able to supply quality information on the platforms where consumers are spending their time, everything changes.
 Consumers main priority is having a direct link between their issue and solution.
 All of this helps with customer satisfaction.

 Building a Bot